neclimdul/redmine/README.md

     include_recipe "redmine"

-Because of all the options for running a Rails applicaiton, it is assumed you have something in your runlist that handles this.
+Because of all the options for running a Rails application, it is assumed you have something in your run_list that handles this.
 For example:

     include_recipe "passenger_apache2::mod_rails"